 - In your first few days in Florianópolis, we will accompany you to get the initial documents needed to begin the process.

 - We will take you to the public/private hospital for a tour of the facilities.
 We’ll be there to translate if need be, so you can ask questions.
 There are English-speaking staff at the hospitals we work with.
 If you are planning a home birth, we will connect you with the experienced team of midwives that we work with.

-- We will ensure your appointments are pre-booked at the Polícia Federal.
-We will accompany you to your appointments to translate and assist as required.
+- We will accompany you to all your appointments for your applications, so we can translate and assist as required.

 - Permanent residency visas take approximately two months to be created.
-However, if you wish to travel home as soon as your appointments with the Policia Federal are complete, you can do so.
+However, if you wish to travel home as soon as your necessary appointments are complete, you can do so.
 We can collect your permanent residency visas on your behalf and can send them to you in your home country.

 - Please remember that you cannot travel home with your new baby until their passport has been created.
-We can request an urgent passport in some circumstances, however we recommend people allow a month from the baby’s birth for this to be done.
+We recommend you allow at least 5 weeks after the baby’s birth for this document to be created.

 - Our experienced team are here to help you every step of the way, so you can focus on the things that really matter – like taking care of your family.